xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-16-smug-anime-face-whitehorse-esp-mayhem-the-world-at-a-glance-and-muddy-lawrence-at-spit.md

 This show delivered intense performances from some great bands, local or (in Smug Anime Face's case) otherwise.
 It was such a great reminder of how diverse the Naarm music scene is.
 If you get the opportunity to see any of these wonderful people play somewhere please please pleaseeee do it!
 <br>
 <br>
-Thank you soooo much to @lauradalezz1e - they work so hard documenting parts of our scene.
+Thank you soooo much to @lauradalezz1e for their hard work documenting different parts of our scene.
 To listen to a bootleg from the night, you can access Laura's <a href="https://drive.google.com/drive/folders/1UQ7dxi60ZP_u3YFnnzDn9C_CMNR4wf28">audio recordings</a>!
 </p>
 <br>